thapapradeep884/week-5/README.md

 colcon build --merge-install --packages-select py_pubsub
 ```

-Then open two new terminals, source ros2_ws in each, and run:
+Then open two fresh terminals, run source ros2 ws in each, and do the following:

 ```
 ros2 run py_pubsub talker